Luna Vachon: World Wrestling Federation (1993–1994)

 In 1992, while wrestling in Puerto Rico, she tried to get David Heath a job with the World Wrestling Federation (WWF), which resulted in the WWF developing an interest in her.
 They hired her, but not without some complications.
-No one actually knew exactly where she was; even her father only knew that she was staying in Florida.
-The WWF actually hired a private investigator to find her.
-When she was found, she was working as a waitress at a restaurant.
+No in the company knew where she was; even her father only knew that she was staying in Florida.
+The WWF ultimately hired a private investigator to find her.
+She was found working as a waitress at a restaurant.

-Luna's first WWF appearance was in April 1993 at WrestleMania IX, accompanying Intercontinental Champion Shawn Michaels in his match against Tatanka, who was accompanied by Michaels' former valet Sensational Sherri.
-After the match, Luna attacked Sensational Sherri at ringside and later in the first aid area and then was arrested by security, starting a vicious feud between the two.
+Luna's first WWF appearance was in April 1993 at WrestleMania IX, accompanying Intercontinental Champion Shawn Michaels in his match against Tatanka, who was accompanied by Michaels's former valet Sensational Sherri.
+After the match, Luna attacked Sensational Sherri at ringside, and then again in the first aid area.
+She was arrested by security, starting a vicious feud between the two.

 At the same time Luna and Sherri were at odds, Bam Bam Bigelow had a confrontation with Sherri.
 This led to him being attacked by Tatanka and the two of them feuding.
 Soon after, Bam Bam (kayfabe) announced that he had fallen in love and presented Luna as his "main squeeze".
 He also endearingly called her his "Tick", which fans combined with her name to the chant "Luna-tic".
 From then, Bam Bam was seen blowing kisses to Luna at the end of matches, and in her honor even included the Moonsault, redubbed Lunasault, into his repertoire.
 A mixed tag team match between the two pairs was planned for SummerSlam in 1993, but had to be canceled because Luna (legit) injured her arm and then Sherri left the WWF.
 Instead, Bigelow and The Headshrinkers fought and lost to Tatanka and The Smokin' Gunns in a six-man tag team match.
 In the autumn of 1993, Bam Bam and Luna ran afoul of some practical jokes from Doink the Clown, leading to a Survivor Series style match at the 1993 event of the same name pitting Bam Bam, The Headshrinkers, and Bastion Booger against four Doinks (actually Men on a Mission and The Bushwhackers in clown makeup).
 During this time Luna was the cause of dissension between Bam Bam and his part-time tag team partner Bastion Booger, who had also (kayfabe) fallen in love with her.
 At WrestleMania X, Bam Bam and Luna finally got their revenge on Doink by beating the Clown and his midget side-kick Dink in a mixed tag team match.